-Voice therapy involves teaching your child to use his or her voice in a healthy manner.
-It works to eliminate a hoarse, strained, or raspy voice and reduce yelling, shouting, excessive talking, inefficient breath support, or chronic throat clearing.
-Our voice therapy benefits those who have been evaluated by an otolaryngologist (Ear, Nose, and Throat doctor) for vocal fold injury.
+Voice therapy involves teaching a client to use his, her, or their voice in a healthy manner.
+It works to eliminate a hoarse, strained, or raspy voice.
+It may also focus on reducing yelling, shouting, excessive talking, inefficient breath support, or chronic throat clearing.

-Stuttering therapy includes working with your child and family to promote smooth, effortless, and forward flowing speech.
-It works to reduce "disfluencies," such as repetitions of sounds or words, prolongations of sounds, or total blockages of sound.
-Our fluency therapy may be appropriate for children as young as two to four years of age who are beginning to demonstrate disfluencies, as well older individuals who are affected by disfluencies on a regular basis.
+Stuttering therapy includes working with both client and family to promote smooth, effortless, and forward flowing speech.
+Fluency therapy may be appropriate for children as young as 2-4 years of age who are beginning to demonstrate disfluencies, as well older individuals who are affected by disfluencies on a regular basis.

 Feeding therapy focuses on building trust and relationships with infants and children who have difficulties sucking, chewing, feeding or swallowing for medical or sensory-based reasons.
 This therapy may work on the oral motor skills required for eating and drinking.
 It may also target expanding a client's food repertoire to include a variety of tastes, textures, smells and temperatures for a more balanced diet (in conjunction with a dietitian).